Strategies for managing screen time and digital technology use

 - Give your child time to save or finish what they’re doing.
 You might say, ‘Hana, it’s time to save what you’re doing.
-You need to finish up in five minutes’.
+You need to finish up in 5 minutes’.

 Some streaming services play the next episode or show automatically.
-This can make it very easy for your child to binge-watch.
+This can make it very easy for your child to binge-watch content.
 Check your service to see whether you can switch off this feature.

 You could encourage your child to make choices about:

 - when to play online – for example, ‘Why don’t you do your homework before you play NBA 2K?’

 - what to watch or do – for example, ‘Why don’t you work on your podcast rather than flicking through Instagram?’